sorensen/aebleskiver/readme.md

 ## Running the project

-Starting the application will require MongoDB to be running in the background, you can run it as a daemon to avoid starting it up each time, then start the app by either running `server.js` which is the Clustered version, or just `app.js` for the single process.
+Starting the application will require MongoDB to be running in the background, start the app by either running `server.js` which is the Clustered version, or just `app.js` for the single process.

-    sudo mongod --dbpath=./mongodb/data/aebleskiver --fork --logpath./aebleskiver/logs/mongodb.log --logappend
+    mongod --dbpath=./mongodb/data/aebleskiver --logpath./aebleskiver/logs/mongodb.log --logappend
     node server.js

 ### Project dependancies (npm)